MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ## Protocol handlers origin trial

 You can now register your PWA to handle specific protocols with the host operating system.
-The Windows trial for this is now available.
+The Windows trial for protocol handlers is now available.
 You can register your origin for the trial at the [origin trial signup page][MicrosoftDeveloperMicrosoftEdgeOriginTrialsWebAppProtocolHandlerRegistrationRegistration].

 Learn more about using protocol handlers with your PWA at [Experimental features in Progressive Web Apps (PWAs)][ExpProtocolHandlers].

 ## Streamlined app-info menus

-The _app info_ menu is what is shown when a user clicks the ellipses (...) **Settings** menu in the app's title bar.
+When a user selects the **Settings** (**...**) menu in the app's title bar, the _app info_ menu is shown.
 We've updated this menu and streamlined the experience for the user in the following ways:
 * Moved the app publisher information to the top level and made it the first thing a user sees.
 * Moved the privacy information and controls into a dedicated 2nd-level **Privacy** menu.
 * Moved content-related tools into a dedicated 2nd-level **More tools** menu.